 The financial statements are prepared under the historical cost convention.
-The accounting policies which follow set out those policies which apply in preparing the financial statements for the year ended December 31, 2021.
+The accounting policies which follow set out those policies which apply in preparing the financial statements for the year ended December 31, 2022.
 The Company has taken advantage of the following disclosure exemptions under FRS 102:

-- the requirements of section 4 Statement of Financial Position Paragraph 4.12 (a) (iv), - the requirements of section 7 Statement of Cash Flows and Section 3 Financial Statement Presentation paragraph 3.17(d), - the requirements of Section 26 Share based Payment: paragraph 26.18 (b), 26.19 to 26.21 and 26.23 - the requirements of Section 33 Related Party Disclosures, paragraph 33.7, and - the requirements of Section 304 of the Companies Act 2014
+- the requirements of section 4 Statement of Financial Position reconciliation of number of shares outstanding Paragraph 4.12 (a) (iv), - the requirements of section 7 Statement of Cash Flows and Section 3 Financial Statement Presentation paragraph 3.17(d), - the requirements of Section 26 Share based Payment: paragraph 26.18 (b), 26.19 to 26.21 and 26.23 - the requirements of Section 33 Related Party Disclosures, paragraph 33.1A - the requirements of Section 33 Related Party Disclosures, paragraph 33.7, and - the requirements of Section 304 of the Companies Act 2014, paragraph A3.15